memgraph/docs/docs/tutorials/install-memgraph-on-windows-10.md

 ## Conclusion

-In this tutorial, you installed Memgraph DB and Memgraph Lab on Windows 10 using Windows Subsystem for Linux.
-You tested the Memgraph Lab's connection to Memgraph DB by executing Cypher queries.
+In this tutorial, you installed MemgraphDB and Memgraph Lab on Windows 10 using Windows Subsystem for Linux.
+You tested the Memgraph Lab's connection to MemgraphDB by executing Cypher queries.